VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/cloud.md

 The cloud is just someone eles's computer.
 Unless your business is going through a period of extreme growth, it makes no sense to use a cloud provider like AWS or Azure.
 It does make plenty of sense to buy a VPS (Virtual Private Server) for hosting a website or game server or a personal website like this one, but at scale?
 No.

-Unfortunately, "The Cloud" isn't going anywhere.
-AWS, Azure, and Google Cloud probably host the vast majority of websites you visit and the backends for apps you use.
-So we may as well understand it... if for no other reason than to be able to hold educated arguments against it.

 <--->

 <img src="/nonfree/character/yellsatcloud2.webp" alt="Old Vega Yells at Cloud">